 Click here to read the full text of Assembly Bill 636.

-SB 553 essentially expands the basic concept of injury and illness prevention programs to incidents of violence.
+SB 553 essentially expands the basic concept of injury and illness prevention programs to now include incidents of violence.
 It establishes a procedural baseline for an adequate corporate response to incidents in which personal injury might occur.

 SB 553 will require production companies to add a compliant workplace violence prevention plan to their organizational documents.
 For the most part, individual productions and crew members should see little change in their day-to-day work.
 However, in the event of a violent incident on set, they will likely face new reporting requirements under the new prevention plan.